-Before they decide on the terms of your loan, lenders want to know two things about you: whether you can repay the loan, and how committed you are to repay the loan.
-To figure out your ability to repay, they look at your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders make the decision to lend you money, they need to know if you are willing and able to pay back that loan.
+To assess your ability to repay, they assess your debt-to-income ratio.
+To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company built the original FICO score to assess creditworthines.
-We've written more on FICO here.
+Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
+For details on FICO, read more here.